 The intergenerational effects of maternal stress

-While reflecting on the truths of history can feel uncomfortable for many of us, the experts featured in this article urge us to do so for the sake of evening out health disparities and achieving equity.
+While reflecting on historical inequities is uncomfortable for many people, the experts featured in this article say it must be done to address health disparities and achieve equity.

-As Dr. Warne notes in his talk, “If we are ever going to get to equity, we have to walk through truth, even when it’s unpleasant, even when it makes us uncomfortable.”
+As Dr. Warne himself has said, “If we are ever going to get to equity, we have to walk through truth, even when it’s unpleasant.
+Even when it makes us uncomfortable.”

 “I believe it is time to consider a Marshall Plan for Native people throughout North America.
-We must assist and empower tribes and Native communities to develop successful policies for governance, full and complete education, and access to health care at the same standard as the general population.”
+We must assist and empower tribes and Native communities in developing successful policies for governance [and help them obtain] education and access to health care at the same standard as the general population.”